AdityaSripal/sangam/architecture/dns.md

 ## Msgs

 We will define three Msg interfaces, `MsgRegisterDomain`, `MsgPreCommit` and `MsgCommitContent`.
-Updates to entries will use `MsgPreCommitEntry` and `MsgCommitContent`.
+Updates to entries will use `MsgPreCommitContent` and `MsgCommitContent`.
 Deletions of content/subdomains will include the path to be deleted.
 All concrete msg types may define additional fields to pass domain authentication.

 ```go